ivarozelin/CloudDataProject/README.md

 # CloudDataProject
-This repository is used for POC data projects that include:
+This repository is used for collecting the following information:
-- Documentation
+- Documentation with requirements
-- Links with etails to the cloud solution
+- POC documenation with high level proposal of an analytics solution
+- ETL proposal process
+- Test Scenario